Mamma Mia! Here We Go Again-2018

 Grade: B+

-Love, Simon (2018) is a nice, mainstream, LGBT film focused on a likable central character.
-The film is quite refreshing given the myriad of dark films within this genre- usually ensconced in the independent genre.
+Love, Simon (2018) is a friendly, mainstream, LGBT film focused on a likable central character.
+Given the myriad dark films within this genre, the film is refreshing, usually ensconced in the independent genre.

-Finally, a wholesome, family-oriented “coming out” story is upon us and the film succeeds in spades.
+Finally, a wholesome, family-oriented “coming out” story is upon us, and the film succeeds in spades.
 Perhaps a shade too “happily ever after” with a couple of stereotypes among the supporting characters, Love.
 Simon is a film to be heralded and certainly recommended.

-Popular high school senior, Simon (Nick Robinson), has a close circle of friends, has hip parents, and lives an affluent existence in the suburban USA.
-Seemingly “having it all”, he is nonetheless filled with angst and harbors a deep secret- he is gay.
-Closeted, he finds solace with a similarly closeted male student by way of the school website.
+Popular high school senior Simon (Nick Robinson) has a close circle of friends, hip parents, and an affluent existence in the suburban USA.
+Seemingly “having it all,” he is nonetheless filled with angst and harbors a deep secret—he is gay.

 Determined to find out who his classmate is, he embarks on a way to discover his secret crush’s identity while being blackmailed by another schoolmate.

-Young newcomer, Nick Robinson, is an absolute gem and carries the movie successfully.
-This is in stark contrast to another 2018 release starring a newcomer that failed (A Wrinkle in Time).
-Alas, Robinson has charm, charisma, wholesome looks, and an earnest persona, which are perfect traits for a coming of age film such as Love, Simon.
+Young newcomer Nick Robinson is an absolute gem and carries the movie successfully.
+This is in stark contrast to another 2018 release starring a newcomer who failed (A Wrinkle in Time).
+Alas, Robinson has charm, charisma, wholesome looks, and an earnest persona, which are perfect traits for a coming-of-age film such as Love, Simon.

 The audience will instantly root for the teen to find happiness and come to terms with the dreaded coming out to family and friends, which any gay person can relate to.